plone/training/mastering-plone/thirdparty_behaviors.rst

     [sources]
     collective.behavior.banner = git https://github.com/collective/collective.behavior.banner.git pushurl=git@github.com:collective/collective.behavior.banner.git rev=7c13285

 Pinning the revision saves us from being surprised by changes in the code we might not want.
-You can also pinn a branch or a tag.
+You can also pin a branch or a tag.

-After adding the source, we need to add the egg to list of eggs that should be checked out:
+After adding the source, we need to add the egg to the list of eggs that should be checked out:

 .. code-block:: cfg